plastic-io/graph-editor-vue-2/README.md

 ## Executing Graphs on the browser

 Graph can be executed directly in the design view of the editor, however you can also set your graph to "Presentation Mode".
 In presentation mode, connectors not marked "Visible in Presentation" will be hidden.
-Additionally, vectors will by default stack into a flex-grid.
-You can set your graph to "Start in Presentation Mode" which will allow you to then distribute your graph program to anyone with a Plastic-IO graph host.
+The template that is displayed is defined on the graph properties.
+From this template you can display other vectors on your graph or enter your own template code.

 When a vector's set function is being invoked, the `this` object contains a few helpful properties: